pkspyder007/atyourservice/README.md

 cd to client
 run npm install or yarn install

-# how to rum
+# how to run
-first run node app to run server then cd to client and run yarn start or npm run start you should start the server fisrt as it uses port 3000 same a create react app.
+first run node app to run server then cd to client and run yarn start or npm start you should start the server first as it uses port 3000 same as create react app.